 Mr Wang, project manager of CAACSRI, said: "We selected Cambridge Pixel's radar tracker as it met all our requirements.
 It is clearly one of the best-in-class software-based radar data extractor and target trackers we have seen.
 It provides target track identification, heading and speed for targets within radar coverage and it is proven to work effectively in busy airports."

-Cambridge Pixel's SPx radar tracker is fully parameterised, highly configurable and supports multi-hypothesis and multi-model tracking to improve tracking efficiency and reduce nuisance alarms.
+Cambridge Pixel's SPx Server is fully parameterised, highly configurable and supports multi-hypothesis and multi-model tracking to improve tracking efficiency and reduce nuisance alarms.
 The tracker is designed to operate with many different radar types including those from Raytheon, Kelvin Hughes, Blighter Surveillance Systems, Saab Sensis, Furuno, JRC, Koden, Navtech Radar, Sperry and Terma.